 |StopTelemetry||Stops the device from sending telemetry|

 |ChangeSetPointTemp||Changes the set point value around which the random data is generated|

 |DiagnosticTelemetry||Triggers the device simulator to send an additional telemetry value (externalTemp)|

 |ChangeDeviceState||Changes an extended state property for the device and sends the device info message from the device|

 The IoT hub ingests data sent from the devices into the cloud and makes it available to the Azure Stream Analytics (ASA) jobs.
-IoT hub also sends commands to your devices on behalf of the device portal.
 Each stream ASA job uses a separate IoT Hub consumer group to read the stream of messages from your devices.

 Azure Stream Analytics

 In the remote monitoring solution, Azure Stream Analytics (ASA) dispatches device messages received by the IoT hub to other back-end components for processing or storage.
 Different ASA jobs perform specific functions based on the content of the messages.

 Job 1: Device Info filters device information messages from the incoming message stream and sends them to an Event Hub endpoint.
 A device sends device information messages at startup and in response to a SendDeviceInfo command.
 This job uses the following query definition to identify device-info messages: